onflow/docs/docs/concepts/events.md

 There is an unlimited amount of events that can be defined on Flow, but you should know about the most common ones.

-### Flow Token Events
+### FLOW Token Events

-The Flow Token contract is the contract that issues a core Flow token.
+The FLOW Token contract is the contract that issues a core FLOW token.
 As with any contract, it can emit events when interacted with.
-When we transfer the Flow token, events are emitted.
-You can find a lot of details on the events emitted in the [Flow Token documentation](../concepts/core-contracts/03-flow-token.md).
+When we transfer the FLOW token, events are emitted.
+You can find a lot of details on the events emitted in the [FLOW Token documentation](../concepts/core-contracts/03-flow-token.md).

 The most popular events are when tokens are transferred which is accomplished with two actions: withdrawing tokens from the payer and depositing tokens in the receiver.
 Each of those action has a corresponding event: